javascript-tutorial/pl.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 ## generator.throw

 Jak zauważyliśmy w przykładach wyżej, kod zewnętrzny może przekazać wartość do generatora, jako rezultat `yield`.
-As we observed in the examples above, the outer code may pass a value into the generator, as the result of yield.

 ...Ale może też zainicjować (rzucić) błąd.
 Jest to naturalne, ponieważ błąd też jest rodzajem rezultatu.